Introduction

 Q. What is withholding sales rate for supplies made by active taxpayers?

 Ans.
-The supplies made by active taxpayers are exempt from withholding sales tax with exception of advertisement services.
+The supplies made by active taxpayers are exempt from withholding sales tax with exception of advertisement services, supply of lead, gypsum, coal, waste paper, paper board, plastic waste, and crush stone and silica.

 Q. What is withholding sales rate for supplies made by persons other than active taxpayers, under Eleventh Schedule of Sales Tax Act 1990?